Table of Contents

 The Physical Infrastructure of Arrival

-The specific physical geography of a city dictates the initial conditions of immigrant settlement.
-Cities built before the automobile age—characterized by dense grids, row houses, tenements, and extensive public transit—facilitated the formation of compact, walkable ethnic enclaves.
-The Lower East Side of Manhattan, the North End of Boston, and Pilsen in Chicago exemplify how dense housing stock located near industrial employment created vibrant, self-reinforcing immigrant ecosystems.
-These neighborhoods maximized face-to-face contact, supported ethnic economies, and allowed for the efficient transmission of information and social capital.
+The particular physical geography of a city profoundly shapes the initial settlement experiences of immigrant communities.
+Cities that developed prior to the automobile era typically feature dense urban grids, row houses, tenements, and extensive public transit networks.
+These characteristics facilitated the formation of compact, walkable ethnic enclaves where immigrants could live in close proximity to industrial jobs and to each other.
+Historic neighborhoods such as Manhattan’s Lower East Side, Boston’s North End, and Chicago’s Pilsen exemplify how dense housing stock adjacent to factories and ports created vibrant, self-sustaining immigrant ecosystems.
+These spaces fostered frequent face-to-face contact, supported ethnic economies, and enabled efficient transmission of social capital and information.

 The Role of Transportation Equity